SAP/wdio-qmate-service/reuse/doc.md

 <a name="ui5.element.getValue"></a>

 #### element.getValue(selector, [index], [timeout]) ⇒ <code>String</code>
-Returns the value of the passed element.
+Returns the inner value of the passed element.

 **Kind**: static method of [<code>element</code>](#ui5.element)
 **Returns**: <code>String</code> - The value of the element.